 Age-Appropriate Work Surfaces and Height Considerations

-You’ll want kid-height surfaces and accessible kitchen heights to support independent participation.
-Use adjustable or lower counters, plus step stools and reach zones, so kids can safely help with tasks they can manage.
-Start by prioritizing evidence-backed guidelines on age-appropriate workspaces to foster practical, hands-on learning.
+You’re going to want kid-height surfaces and accessible kitchen heights to really get independent participation going.
+Use adjustable or lower counters, plus some step stools and defined reach zones.
+This way, kids can safely help out with tasks they can handle.
+Here’s what’s happening.
+Start by prioritizing evidence-backed guidelines on age-appropriate workspaces.
+This will foster practical, hands-on learning.
+It’s not rocket science, it’s just smart design.

 Kid-Height Work Surfaces